Super Encoding Network: Recursive Association of Multi-Modal Encoders for Video Understanding

-Alternatively, the human brain can effectively capture such deeper interaction via multi-modal association~\cite{lansner2009associative,associativenature}.
+Alternatively, the human brain can effectively capture such deeper interaction via multimodal association~\cite{lansner2009associative,associativenature}.
 After one modality stimulation, one corresponding brain area will produce neurotransmitters.
 Next, the neurotransmitters of this modality are delivered to other brain areas that refer to other modalities.
-This procedure recursively repeated many times to achieve deep association among modalities for better understanding.
+This procedure is recursively repeated many times to achieve deep association among modalities for better understanding.

 Inspired by these facts, we propose a unified and concise Super Encoding Network (SEN) for video understanding.
-Different from the previous multi-modal foundation models, our SEN is a meta encoder network, where we creatively leverage multi-modal encoders as super neurons as shown in Fig~\ref{fig:overview}.
-More importantly, we designed a novel Recursive Association (RA) block.
+Different from the previous multimodal foundation models, our SEN is a meta encoder network, where we creatively leverage multimodal encoders as super neurons, as shown in Fig~\ref{fig:overview}.
+More importantly, we design a novel lightweight Recursive Association (RA) block for task adaptation.
 Via knowledge integrating, distributing, and prompting of the super neurons in a recursive manner, our SEN can effectively encode deep interactions of multi-modalities within multi-layer stacking, for boosting various complex video tasks in downstream scenarios.
-To show the effectiveness of our SEN, we choose four most representative video tasks including pixel-level tracking, video-level recognition, video-to-text chatting, text-to-video editing, which range from single-modal perception to multi-modal understanding, from full video supervision to few-shot video learning.
-Extensive experiments show that, our SEN can remarkably boost performance on all these challenging tasks.
-In pixel-level tracking task, the temporal coherence (TC) declines 8.8\%, with the value from 0.68 to 0.62.
-In video-level recognition tasks, Top1 accuracy increases near 3\%.
-In video-to-text chatting tasks, CIDER index shows a 5.0\% improvement compare to Shikra~\cite{shikra}, with the value rising from 310.1 to 325.5.
-In text-to-video editing tasks, the textual alignment registers a 6.4\% increase.
+To show the effectiveness of our SEN, we chose the four most representative video tasks including pixel-level tracking, video-level recognition, video-to-text chatting, text-to-video editing, which range from single-modal perception to multimodal understanding, from full video supervision to few-shot video learning.
+Extensive experiments show that our SEN significantly improves the performance across these tasks.
+In the pixel-level tracking task, the temporal coherence (TC) declines 8.8\%, with the value from 0.68 to 0.62.
+In the video-level recognition task, Top1 accuracy increases 2.1\%.
+In the video-to-text chatting task, the CIDER index shows a 5.0\% improvement, with the value rising from 310.1 to 325.5.
+In the text-to-video editing task, the textual alignment increases by 6.4\%.